Guarding the Sense Doors

 MN2

-When the Tathagata says, "we will not grasp at any theme or variations," consider that a liberated person understands that nothing in this world is intrinsically beautiful or ugly, tasty or distasteful, and that all judgments are products of the Five Aggregates.
+When the Tathagata says, "we will not grasp at any theme or variations," consider that a liberated person understands that nothing in this world is intrinsically beautiful or ugly, tasty or distasteful, and that all judgments are created by the mind.
 Taken by themselves, these judgments are empty of any substance.
 His or her mind does not grasp or cling to anything based on these judgments.

-Appropriate attention is directing attention not at the sense objects and entanglements of the world, but instead directing attention to the source or cause of the problem, the root or origin of stress and suffering, clinging to the Five Aggregates.
-That is, seeing through the delusion that the Five Aggregates can provide dependable happyness and satisfaction and instead see the reality that it is clinging to the Five Aggregates, believing them to be true reality, that causes stress and dissatisfaction.
+Appropriate attention is directing attention not at the sense objects and entanglements of the world, but instead directing attention to the source or cause of the entanglement, the root or origin of stress and suffering, clinging to the Five Aggregates.
+That is, seeing through the mistaken belief that the Five Aggregates can provide dependable happiness and satisfaction and instead see the reality that it is clinging to the Five Aggregates, believing them to be substantial and self, that causes stress and dissatisfaction.

 The initial objective of appropriate attention when guarding the sense doors is to become aware of the things we habitually pay attention to and the power they have to affect us, and cause disturbances in our lives, stress and suffering.